Your interests are unique. Your college courses should be too.

 First Year Experience Courses

 Your first semester at Wheaton will include a First Year Experience (FYE) course to set the foundation for interdisciplinary learning.
 FYE courses are led by two or more faculty members from different academic departments.
 You’ll work alongside a cohort of new students to explore complex issues from different viewpoints.
-This innovative approach to learning encourages critical thinking, teamwork and communication – key skills employers seek.
+This innovative approach to learning encourages critical thinking, teamwork and communication—key skills employers seek.
 You can choose from a variety of topics that interest you or explore something entirely new.
-Below is a preview of some of the FYE courses planned for fall 2024.
+Here are some of the FYE courses that are planned for fall 2025.

 Course Curious?